sekwah41/AmongUsWatchFace/README.md

 As custom fonts are not supported by fitbit atm [fitfont](https://github.com/gregoiresage/fitfont) is used.

+NOTE: Just a quick FYI some assets e.g. the logo will be left over from another project of mine.
+They arn't actually for this :P

 ## Current Screenshots
 Just mostly testing embedding images in github but also just to make a quick preview (ill try to keep it up to date)